Former British Prime Minister Boris Johnson 'bamboozled' by science, COVID-19 inquiry told

 Johnson, who was forced to step down as prime minister in September 2022 following revelations of lockdown rule-breaking parties at his Downing Street residence during the pandemic, is due to address the inquiry before Christmas.

-The probe, led by retired Judge Heather Hallett, is expected to take three years to complete.
+The probe, led by retired Judge Heather Hallett, is expected to take three years to complete, though interim assessments are set to be published.
 Johnson agreed in late 2021 to hold a public inquiry after heavy pressure from bereaved families, who have hit out at the evidence emerging about his actions.

+The inquiry is divided into four so-called modules, with the current phase focusing on political decision-making around major developments, such as the timing of lockdowns.
+The first stage, which concluded in July, looked at the country’s preparedness for the pandemic.

-The inquiry is set to hear from current Prime Minister Rishi Sunak, who was Johnson's Treasury chief at the time.
+The inquiry is set to hear from current Prime Minister Rishi Sunak, who was Johnson's Treasury chief at the time and as such had a particular focus on the economic impacts of Britain's lockdowns.

-Sunak is likely to face questioning about his “Eat Out to Help Out” initiative, which sought to encourage nervous customers back to restaurants in August 2020 as the first set of lockdown restrictions was and before subsequent lockdowns were enacted.
+When he does appear at the inquiry, Sunak is likely to face questioning about his “Eat Out to Help Out” initiative, which sought to encourage nervous customers back to restaurants in August 2020 as the first set of lockdown restrictions were being eased and before subsequent lockdowns were enacted.

 Vallance said scientists weren't aware of the restaurant program until it was announced and that the messaging around it ran “opposite” to the need to limit mixing between households.

-“I think our advice would have been very clear on that," he said.
+“I think it would have been very obvious to anyone that this inevitably would cause an increase in transmission risk," Vallance said.

+Soon after, positive cases started rising and the government came under huge pressure to institute a second national lockdown, something Johnson eventually announced at the end of October 2020.

+The inquiry was shown a diary entry Vallance wrote before that lockdown and which referred to Dominic Cummings, Johnson's chief political adviser at the time, saying that Sunak “thinks just let people die and that’s OK."